Which place is cheaper, Providence or Atlanta?

 The winter attracts plenty of travelers to both Atlanta and Providence.

 The weather in Providence can be very cold.
 In January, Atlanta is generally much warmer than Providence.
-Temperatures in Atlanta average around 45°F (7°C), and Providence stays around 28°F (-2°C).
+Daily temperatures in Atlanta average around 45°F (7°C), and Providence fluctuates around 28°F (-2°C).

 Atlanta usually receives around the same amount of sunshine as Providence during winter.
-At this time of the year, Atlanta gets 164 hours of sunny skies, while Providence receives 170 hours of full sun.
+Atlanta gets 164 hours of sunny skies, while Providence receives 170 hours of full sun in the winter.

 Atlanta gets a good bit of rain this time of year.
 In January, Atlanta usually receives more rain than Providence.
-At this time of the year, Atlanta gets 4.7 inches (120 mm) of rain, while Providence receives 3.5 inches (89 mm) of rain.
+Atlanta gets 4.7 inches (120 mm) of rain, while Providence receives 3.5 inches (89 mm) of rain each month for the winter.

 The spring brings many poeple to Atlanta as well as Providence.

 Atlanta is much warmer than Providence in the spring.
-The temperature in Atlanta is usually 65°F (18°C) in April, and Providence stays around 48°F (9°C).
+The daily temperature in Atlanta averages around 65°F (18°C) in April, and Providence fluctuates around 48°F (9°C).

 The sun comes out a lot this time of the year in Providence.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the spring, Atlanta often gets more sunshine than Providence.
 Atlanta gets 262 hours of sunny skies this time of year, while Providence receives 225 hours of full sun.